-Hilary’s research activities encompass various aspects related to the control of mosquito vectors of human disease.
-She has a particular interest in the causes and consequences of insecticide resistance and her group have been using a variety of bioassay and molecular approaches to study the mechanisms of insecticide resistance in Anopheles and Aedes mosquitoes.
+Hilary’s research team study methods to improve the control of mosquito vectors of human disease.
+She has a particular interest in the causes and consequences of insecticide resistance and her group have been using a variety of bioassay and molecular approaches to study the mechanisms of insecticide resistance in Anopheles and Aedes mosquitoes

 Partnership for Increasing the Impact of Vector Control (PIIVeC)